olga-demidko/documentation/docs/user-guide/agents/overview.md

 ![agent-info](media/agent-info.png ':size=45%')

-Your new agent will be now listed in the "Agents" page.
+Your new agent will be now listed in the "Repeaters" page.

 ![agent](media/agent.png ':size=45%')